Our aim is to support people living with HIV in the UK. Together we can:

-- help people living with HIV to lead happy, healthy lives
+- Help people living with HIV to lead happy, healthy lives.

-- smash HIV stigma
+- Smash HIV stigma.

-- make the future free from HIV transmission
+- Make the future free from HIV transmission.

-- reduce isolation and loneliness
+- Reduce isolation and loneliness.

-- create a better future for everyone affected by HIV
+- Create a better future for everyone affected by HIV.

-The pandemic has affected us all and people living with HIV are no exception.
-In recent months, more people living with HIV have struggled to afford their basic needs, such as food, clothing, or travel to attend a doctor’s appointment or hospital visit.
+Throughout the pandemic, more people living with HIV have struggled to afford their basic needs, such as food, clothing, or travel to attend a doctor’s appointment or hospital visit.
 The unemployment rate for people living with HIV is already three times the national average at 15%.

 Will you be there so every person living with HIV has access to the support they need?